EU seeks alliance with U.S. on climate change, tech rules

 She was referring to a draft set of rules unveiled in December which aims to rein in tech companies that control troves of data and online platforms relied on by thousands of companies and millions of Europeans for work and social interactions.

-They show the European Commission’s frustration with its antitrust cases against the tech giants, notably Alphabet’s Google, which critics say have not addressed the problem.
+They show the European Commission’s frustration with its antitrust cases against the tech giants, notably Alphabet Inc’s Google, which critics say have not addressed the problem.

 But they also risk inflaming tensions with Washington, already irked by Brussels’ attempts to tax U.S. tech firms more.

-“At its most basic, we want to make sure that what is illegal offline is also illegal online,” von der Leyen said.
-“And we want clear requirements that internet firms take responsibility for the content they distribute, promote and remove.”
+Von der Leyen said Facebook’s decision on a news blackout on Thursday in response to a forthcoming Australian law requiring it and Google to share revenue from news underscored the importance of a global approach to dealing with tech giants.

-Reporting by Sabine Siebold and Kate Abnett, editing by Robin Emmott and Nick Macfie
+Additional reporting by Foo Yun Chee; editing by Robin Emmott and Nick Macfie; editing by Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.